 The “Wiegand Interface”

 The “Wiegand Interface” has been the most popular technology for connecting card readers to door controllers for years.
-Though the interface is widely used and somewhat understood by many security system professionals, many of the finer details may be a mystery to some.
-We will review the history, take a deeper look into the technology, and examine some future card reader trends and alternatives that hopefully will broaden the reader’s knowledge.
+Though the interface is widely used and understood to be an industry standard by many security system professionals, some of the finer details may be a mystery to others.
+In this article we will take a deeper look into the technology and answer the question of “how does Wiegand work”?

 History of the Wiegand Interface

-The data stream is then transmitted over two wires, DATA 0 and DATA 1 (typically green and white) to a door controller that was designed to receive such an output from the reader.
+The data stream is then transmitted over two wires.
+These wires are DATA0 and DATA1 (typically green and white) to a door controller that was designed to receive such an output from the reader.
 Note that only one bit is transmitted at a time, nominally with a pulse width of 100 micro seconds and a pulse interval of 1 msec.

-Wiegand cards and readers were manufactured by two companies, primarily Sensor Engineering in the U.S. and on a smaller scale by Doduco in Germany (the cards and readers from the two companies were not cross-compatible).
-Since the manufacturing of the cards was so specialized, requiring custom machines to pull and twist the wire in a precise manner such that it would gain the properties to produce the Wiegand Effect, cards were virtually impossible to duplicate and hence considered extremely secure, especially when compared against magnetic stripe cards.
+Since the manufacturing of the cards was so specialized it required custom machines to make the wire in a precise manner.
+This way it would gain the properties to produce the Wiegand Effect.
+This also meant that cards were virtually impossible to duplicate.
+Hence, they were considered extremely secure, especially when compared against magnetic stripe cards.

-Although actual Wiegand swipe cards and readers have disappeared from the access control system landscape, the Wiegand Interface for communicating with an access control panel (controller) survived because virtually every controller made worldwide already supported the interface.
+Although actual Wiegand swipe cards and readers have disappeared from access control systems, the Wiegand Interface survived because virtually every controller made worldwide already supported the interface.
 Thus, the vast majority of proximity and smart card readers, biometric readers, push button transmitter/receivers, keypads, and other similar devices continue to be designed and built with a Wiegand Output.

 The Wiegand Software Interface